The Charles

-The Charles is a building on the Upper East Side in New York City.
+The Charles is a building at 1353-1355 First Avenue on the Upper East Side of Manhattan in New York City.

-Location

-It is located at 1353-1355 1st Avenue on the Upper East Side, in New York City.

-History

 In 2007, R. Ramin Kamfar, the chief executive of Bluerock Real Estate, purchased the land for development.
 A high-rise building with thirty-three floors was scheduled for construction.
 However, the project was postponed due to the Great Recession.
 Construction began again in February 2013, with only thirty-one floors.
 It is developed by Bluerock Real Estate, in conjunction with Victor Homes.

-Features

 The building is a 121.31 m structure.
 It is designed in the modernist architectural style by Ismael Levya.
 The facade is light blue.

-Usage

 It is a residential building, with twenty-eight full-floor condominiums.
 The interior design is David Collins.